reddylithya-glitch/cybersecurity/README.md

 transferable skills VS technical skills.

+Cloud security: The process of ensuring that assets stored in the cloud are properly configured and access to those assets is limited to authorized users

+Internal threat: A current or former employee, external vendor, or trusted partner who poses a security risk

+Network security: The practice of keeping an organization's network infrastructure secure from unauthorized access

-Personally identifiable information, known as PII, is any information used to infer an individual's identity.
+Personally identifiable information (PII): Any information used to infer an individual’s identity

+Security posture: An organization’s ability to manage its defense of critical assets and data and react to change

-Sensitive personally identifiable information, known as SPII, is a specific type of PII that falls under stricter handling guidelines and may include social security numbers, medical or financial information, and biometric data, such as facial recognition.
+Sensitive personally identifiable information (SPII): A specific type of PII that falls under stricter handling guidelines

+Technical skills: Skills that require knowledge of specific tools, procedures, and policies

+Threat: Any circumstance or event that can negatively impact assets

+Threat actor: Any person or group who presents a security risk

+Transferable skills: Skills from other areas that can apply to different careers